 The escalation came amid reports that Turkish forces once again entered into Qabasin and Bzaah, and the army and the NDF liberated Abu Taltal located in a striking distance from Tadef, an important ISIS defense site at the southern flank of al-Bab.

 Separately, Islamists launched an advance in northeastern Latakia, engaging government forces at the Rashu Hill.
 Initially, militants seized the area and made attempt to develop the success, but then the army and the NDF reversed their gains.
 The situation remains tense.

-Posted by South Front on February 10, 2017, With 2506 Reads Filed under WarZone.
+Posted by South Front on February 10, 2017, With 2513 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.